exakat/php-dictionary/dictionary/anonymous.ini.rst

 An anonymous structure is a structure that usually has a name, but may also go without it.

-There a several structures which may have an anonymous version :
+There a several structures which have an anonymous version:

 + functions : there are two types : closures and arrow functions
 + method : the magic method __invoke()